Letting Shit Go

 I can tell you right now, it is NOT easy letting go of that boiling anger and internalized resentment.
 Learning to let go is something that takes extensive amounts of practice and effort (especially for someone like me who used to bottle that shit up) particularly if the person who's done you wrong is not willing to apologize.
 After interacting with some really difficult and defensive people in my life, here are a few things I learned about "letting that shit go."
 There isn't a firm step by step process, but adopting a philosophy of thinking is what really helped me to let shit go.

 Don't Take It Personally.
 It sounds sooo cliche and lame, but it's absolutely true.
 I asked my friend about Leslie, Is she always like this, or is she only singling you out?
 My friend really thought about it and realized that Leslie's snappy ass attitude and ability to constantly point out pessimistic argumentative points were constant whether it was towards my friend or others surrounding Leslie.
 My friend then realized that's just who she is at this moment.
-If it's not a special behavior directed at you to single you out, then you were just unlucky to have been caught in the eye of that person's shit storm.
+If it's not a special behavior that's out of character directed at you to single you out, then you were just unlucky to have been caught in the eye of that person's shit storm.
 Not to say you should be passive, say nothing, or excuse the people who do this, but understanding that these types of behaviors are not special or unique to you will really put the problem into perspective and help you move on emotionally.
 Being bitter at someone for being who they are (good or bad) won't change that person, so why be pissed when you didn't get special treatment?

 It's Not Your Responsibility To Fix Someone.
 Yes, you should speak up when things are very unfair, but it's also important to know when to step away.
 You are more than welcome to be someone's "emotional tour guide" and show them better ways to handle themselves during stressful times, but ultimately, you are NOT his/her keeper.
 I asked my friend, "Whose responsibility is it to manage your personal growth?"
 She responded, "Me."
 Exactly.
 In the same way it is my friend's individual responsibility to take care of herself, it is Leslie's responsibility to manage herself as well.
 This rule operates with no special exceptions or treatment.
 Sometimes, we feel the need to step in when others are struggling--to shape someone else into the potentially better version of himself/herself we envision--but our idealized vision of who someone should be are projections of what WE want.
 The best we can do for others is to allow them to grow and learn at their own pace.
 That doesn't mean you always need to be in the middle of the action.
 You can step away if it affects your personal growth or pursuit of happiness as well.
 If someone is toxic for you at this point of time in his/her life, he/she may not be ready to be in your life, and you don't have a responsibility to stick around.
 If you do, it's pretty much a courtesy--not an obligation.